 The Outcome column contains the predicted outcome label.
 Records with probabilities exceeding the threshold are predicted as likely to achieve the target outcome and are labeled as True.
 Records less than the threshold are predicted as unlikely to achieve the outcome and are labeled as False.

 The PredictionExplanation column contains an explanation with the specific influence that the input features had on the PredictionScore.

-Classification models are used to classify a dataset into multiple groups or classes.
+Classification models are used to classify a semantic model into multiple groups or classes.
 They're used to predict events that can have one of the multiple possible outcomes.
 For instance, whether a customer is likely to have a high, medium, or low Lifetime Value.
 They can also predict whether the risk of default is high, moderate, low, and so on.

 The output of a Classification model is a probability score, which identifies the likelihood that a row will achieve the criteria for a given class.